raphi6/Varying-Assumptions-for-Value-At-Risk-models/ValueAtRisk/README.txt

         - Use Git to checkout the project file
         - Download the dependencies in Requirements.txt if not automatic.
         - Open var.py inside of risk directory
-        - Refer to the video of myself showing how to do the calculations in the Final Report
-            - ctrl-f for 'youtube' to find it
+        - And call the classes and methods accordingly, some commented out examples.

-        - Or to simply use the GUI to estimate a risk for a stock + option portfolio Run the gui.py file, there is also a youtube video in the report showing this.
+        - Or to simply use the GUI to estimate a risk for a stock + option portfolio Run the gui.py file.

 Features :